conan-io/conan-extensions/extensions/commands/install-universal/README.md

 **Parameters**
 * supports all arguments used by `conan install`, see `conan install-universal --help`

+This is implemented with the following steps:

+1. Calculate the universal packages to build, as with `conan graph build-order`
+2. Build these references for each architecture (ignoring the -b argument and building any required dependencies).
+3. Restart the install with the universal profile and -b 'never'.
+The recipes are replaced with code to run lipo on the single architecture packages.

-Note: this command builds for each architecture with the same commands and some arguments may break something.
-This command currently will always load the local cache with universal and single architecture binaries.
-It does not try to pull universal binaries from a remote before handling single architectures, so this could be more efficient in the future.
+Note: this command builds for each architecture with and some arguments may break something.
+This command may load the local cache with both universal and single architecture binaries if they need to be built.

 **Profile**
 The multi-architecture must be specified in the host profile.